joary/telclass/grc/C01_simple_pam/README.md

 # About the simulation:
 This simulation does:

-Modulate bits using PAM constelattion,
+1-Modulate bits using PAM constelattion,

-Adds Wight Gaussian Noise to modulated symbols.
+2-Adds Wight Gaussian Noise to modulated symbols.

-Demodulate noisy symbols with treshold detection.
+3-Demodulate noisy symbols with treshold detection.

-A Scrambler of bits were used to make symbols have equal probability of happen.
+**OBS:** A Scrambler of bits were used to make symbols have equal probability of happen.

 # How to use